HiteshRam666/USL/README.md

 - **FP-Growth Algorithm** is much faster and more scalable.

 Businesses use these techniques for **product recommendations, shelf arrangements, and promotions.** 🚀

+# Prac 10: **What is t-SNE?**

+t-SNE (t-distributed Stochastic Neighbor Embedding) is a non-linear dimensionality reduction technique used for visualizing high-dimensional data in a lower-dimensional space (typically 2D or 3D).
+It is particularly useful for clustering and identifying patterns in large datasets.

+#### **How t-SNE Works:**
+1. **Computes pairwise similarities** between high-dimensional points using a probability distribution based on Gaussian distributions.
+2. **Maps the points** into a lower-dimensional space using a Student's t-distribution to maintain similarities.
+3. **Minimizes Kullback-Leibler (KL) divergence** between the high-dimensional and low-dimensional distributions.
+4. **Optimizes placement of points** in 2D or 3D to best represent local similarities from high-dimensional space.

+#### **Key Features:**
+- Preserves local structure of data.
+- Works well for clustering and pattern recognition.
+- Can be computationally expensive for very large datasets.

+---